 Buy Clothes that Grow With Your Baby

 Make sure to buy clothes that your baby can grow in.
 Baby’s height and size changes rapidly, you do not want to buy clothes that he can only use once or twice until it gets tight on him.
+I never buy clothes at the age bracket my baby is at.
+That means I will not buy a 3-6 month baby clothes when my is 3 months old because it may mean using that garment 2 or maybe 3 months the most.
+Instead I would buy one or two size bigger so baby can grow into and can have a lot of use.
 You can size up or when buy clothes and allow him to wear it early within the age range recommended by the clothes.

 Look for Second-hand Items

 When family and friends tell you not to buy a lot of baby clothes because babies can outgrow them so fast – it’s true!
 Baby’s weight can change so fast you will find yourself with handful of clothes that was worn only once or thrice.
 Hence why you will see people decluttering and selling preloved baby clothes.
-Buying second-hand clothes will not only save money before & after baby but you will also help lessen unused clothes in the landfill.
+Most of Koa’s baby clothes were hand-downs from his cousin and I would check for preloved items first before buying new ones if I can help it.
+Buying and using second-hand clothes will not only save money before & after baby but you will also help lessen unused clothes in the landfill.

 Milk formula can be very expensive, especially if your child has certain dietary requirement or is sensitive to some milk formulas in the market.
 You might find buying a can or two just to feed your baby for a week.
 Breastfeeding can be time consuming and challenging in the first few weeks but it can be rewarding.
 Not only will you build a bond with your baby but you will also nourish him.
 Breastfeeding if of no extra cost, especially if you direct latch your baby every time he demands to be fed.
 But if you are planning to pump or expressed breast milk and store it for future use, you might need to shell out some money.
 There are different breast pumps in the market and depending on your needs and budget, you can totally find one that will help you build your breastmilk stash.